DanielBMarkham/Info-Ops3/manuscript/chapter01.md

 [^grow-up-necessary-discussion]: There is a necessary and useful discussion to be had about the role of kooks and cranks.
 It's unlikely the uneducated, illiterate man digging your septic system has much to say about 18th-century Russian literature and how it was influenced by Voltaire.
 The problem is that this simple idea is over-applied without anybody realizing it.
 This is a discussion we're purposefully ignoring today, mostly because it's far too easy to game this idea to apply anywhere you desire.
 It deserves its own essay.

 [^^grow-up-astrophysics-for-people-in-a-hurry]: ![Universe quote is from "Astrophysics for People in a Hurry", Neil deGrasse Tyson (Author), 2017 ed.]<https://amzn.to/3uMAuSQ>

+# On the importance of being wrong:

+I make a lot of mistakes.
+Matter of fact, most of what I do and say is a mistake, measured by some metric.
+It's important to understand that, not in order to be a humble, better person or participate in a flavor-of-the-week self-improvement program, but the deeper knowledge that *everything learns by being wrong first*.

+Don't believe me?
+Here are some places where being wrong is the most important part of existence.

+- Training data and quality control for AI and Machine Learning, such as GPT-3
+- Generative Adversarial Networks, or GANS, are entirely based on being wrong quickly and adjusting, even if there's no definition at all of what defines "wrong"
+- Learning to feed yourself
+- Learning to walk
+- Forming a startup
+- Making your startup successful
+- Organizing knowledge workers
+- Keeping an organization flexible and competitive

+The GAN item is especially interesting because here we use the concept of wrong at huge scale and at a high rate of speed, even without really knowing what wrong means.

+Whether it's machine learning, organizational learning, startups, or human learning, any sort of learning at all begins with some knowledge of how you're wrong.
+We call this knowledge "the feedback loop".
+If you've worked with organization or management people very long, you'll hear them talk about feedback loops.
+Oh my goodness, we love our feedback loops.
+Unfortunately, the phrase "feedback loop", is thrown out many times into discussions without anybody having any clear idea of exactly what's involved with it.

+So to begin our journey, before we do anything else, we're going to have to talk about being wrong: In popular English, instead of saying "I was wrong", we can say screwing up, striking out, eating dirt, going down in flames.
+(We have so many different euphemisms for being wrong.
+There's a reason for that.)

+So it's being wrong, then feedback loops, then we're ready to start talking about learning at scale.